-After arriving in the city, we recommend heading toward Little Havana to kick off your weekend in Miami!
-Little Havana is Miami’s vibrant Cuban heart.
+After arriving in the city, we recommend heading toward Little Havana to kick off your 3 days in Miami!
+Little Havana is Miami’s vibrant, Cuban heart.
 It features a vast amount of art galleries and restaurants with cafes that feature Latin flares.

-Many cafes have walk up windows that sell Cuban coffee or cigars.
-This place is the perfect first stop on your fist day because it is close to downtown Miami (just west of it!) and has so much to do.
+Many cafes have walk-up windows that sell Cuban coffee or cigars.
+This place is the perfect first stop on your first day because it is close to downtown Miami (just west of it!) and has so much to do.

 Calle Ocho Street typically has locals that welcome all of the tourists, and challenge them to a game of dominoes in Maximo Gomez Park.
 After talking to the locals, and playing some games, you can always see how cigars are made at El Titan de Bronze or sample fun flavors at Azucar Ice Cream Company.

-Little Havana also has live performances often at Cubaocho and its clubs, such as Hoy Como Ayer are great for dancing.
+Little Havana also has live performances often at Cubaocho and its clubs, such as Hoy Como Ayer, are great for dancing.
 The Tower Theatre also hosts great revival and independent films.
-Ultimately this is such a fun place to explore, so we recommend swingy the the Little Havana Visitor Center and planning out a great afternoon to start of your weekend in Miami!
+Ultimately this is such a fun place to explore, so we recommend swinging by the Little Havana Visitor Center and planning out a great afternoon to start your weekend in Miami!

 Stop 2: Wynwood Art District

-The Wynwood Art District is home to over ten galleries, museums and other collections.
-It is one of the first open-air street installations in the world and features a variety of art to explore, making it perfect for your second stop during your first day of your weekend in Miami.
+The Wynwood Art District is home to over ten galleries, museums, and other collections.
+It is one of the first open-air street installations in the world and features a variety of art to explore, making it perfect for your second stop during the first day of your weekend in Miami.

-The outdoor adventure, laid-backed local vibe, and immersive art makes this district welcoming to tourists and locals alike, so you don’t want to miss it during your 3 days in Miami!
+The outdoor adventure, laid-backed local vibe, and immersive art make this district welcoming to tourists and locals alike, so you don’t want to miss it during your 3 days in Miami!

 Stop 3: Downtown Miami

-We have 3 stops on your first day of your weekend in Miami just so you can pace yourself and see all you can see– especially once yo get to downtown Miami!
-Downtown Miami is a busy area known for its sops, cultural events, sports events, concerts, museums and more.
+We have three stops on the first day of your weekend in Miami just so you can pace yourself and see all you can see, especially once you get to downtown Miami!
+Downtown Miami is a busy area known for its shops, cultural events, sports events, concerts, museums, and more.

-You don’t want to miss this part of the city: with its waterfront lined marinas, this place is not only a sight to see but is full of things to explore.
-While exploring, you can always take a boat cruse through the docks and sail over Biscayne Bay.
+You don’t want to miss this part of the city.
+With its waterfront lined marinas, this place is not only a sight to see but is full of things to explore.
+While exploring, you can always take a boat cruise through the docks and sail over Biscayne Bay.

 You can also visit the History Miami Museum to learn about Spanish conquistadors, and then stop by the Philip and Patricia Frost Museum of Science.
 The Perez Art Museum is also a great place to explore if you need to escape the Florida sun!

 The Shops at Mary Brickell Village keep people busy during the day and evening, and throughout downtown, you are sure to find yourself stopping at great places (maybe the Bloom Skybar or a cool nightclub?) to enjoy food, drinks, and local gems!
-It’s the perfect place to spend your later afternoon and evening during your first day of your Weekend in Miami!
+It’s the perfect place to spend your later afternoon and evening during the first day of your three days in Miami!